Our partners at Climate Week NYC

 David Loehwing

 David has worked in sustainable investing since 1998.
-Before joining Impax in 2007, he worked in the field at Citizens Advisers and the Investor Responsibility Research Centre.
+Before joining Impax in 2007, he worked in the field at Citizens Advisers and the Investor Responsibility Research Center.
 David has been active within industry working groups and advisory committees related to sustainable investing.

-David graduated from Bowdoin College, Maine, with a BA in sociology.
+David graduated from Bowdoin College, Maine, with a BA in sociology

 Authored Insights